All Episodes

 And they think that they can persuade their constituents, hey, look what I brought home for you here.

-Uh what was that, Mr. Snerdley?
+What was that, Mr. Snertley?

-We have to Yeah, that's what I'm saying.
+We have to, yeah, that's what I'm saying.

 Yeah.